 Is the Parler App Free?

-- Yes the Parler app is free to download.
-They want to grow their app to rival or overtake Twitter and Facebook.
-As a result, they're going to want to make their app as attractive to people as possible.
+Yes, the Parler app is free to download.
+However, they wanted to grow their app to rival or overtake Twitter and Facebook.
+As a result, they wanted to make their app as attractive to people as possible.

-Fox News contributor Dan Bongino recently announced his plan to invest in Parler by purchasing an ownership stake in the platform.
-He wasn’t however, able to buy Parler stock, but he did angel invest.
+Ex-Fox News contributor Dan Bongino announced his plan to invest in Parler by purchasing a stake in the platform.
+He wasn’t, however, able to buy Parler stock, but he did angel invest.

-A quick glance on his personal website, and you’ll see why: “I’ve decided it’s time to fight back against the Tech Tyrants.
-I’m beyond fed up with the censorship and bias of Twitter and Facebook, and I'm not going to stand back and watch as they target us.
-As a result, I’ve taken an ownership stake in Parler, the hottest social media alternative in the market right now.”
+A glance at his website, and you’ll see why: “I’ve decided it’s time to fight back against the Tech Tyrants.
+I’m beyond fed up with the censorship and bias of Twitter and Facebook, and I won’t stand back and watch as they target us.
+So, as a result, I’ve taken an ownership stake in Parler, the hottest social media alternative in the market right now.”

 Have you considered buying SNAP?
 With a 10% dip in price in the last few weeks, it could be an excellent buy opportunity.
-If investing long term in SNAP isn’t for you, why don’t you try trading options on SNAP?
+However, if investing long-term in SNAP isn’t for you, why don’t you try trading options on SNAP?

 Many traders are drawn to options because they offer leverage and the ability to design neutral positions.
 In other words, you don’t need to predict direction 100% of the time.
-Actually, you only need to be a little bit right in direction.
+You only need to be a little bit right in the direction.

-Perhaps another critical point in regards to options is the limited risk.
-Unlike purchasing stocks outright and being unsure of your profit and loss, you know exactly how much you're risking with options.
+Perhaps another critical point regarding options is the limited risk.
+Unlike purchasing stocks outright and being unsure of your profit and loss, you know exactly how much you risk with options.

 There is no Parler stock price right now.
-If Trump is reelected, Parler could flourish and even go through a second round of funding.
-However, should Trump lose, Parler may follow in the footsteps of rival Gab.
+If Trump had been reelected, Parler could have flourished and even gone through a second round of funding.
+However, Trump lost, and Parler was bought out by Starboard and whet the way of Gab.

 For those of you unfamiliar with Gab, they had to relaunch in 2019 after becoming too closely identified with hate speech.

-All of that aside, if Parlor ever decides to go public, the Parler stock price remains to be seen.
-In the interim, you have several options when it comes to investing in social media platforms.
+If Parlor ever decides to go public, the Parler stock price remains to be seen.
+In the interim, you have several options for investing in social media platforms.